Compute64bits/LoControl/README.md

 Control **your** pc from any web browser <br>
 *educational purpose only, I am not responsible for any of your action with this software*

-/!\ The project is not finished and is in development!
+## This project is close because python is sooooo slow 💀

-### Edit the Users.txt file before using the application
+#### Edit the Users.txt file before using the application

 #